 2. What is the difference between a thread and a process?

 By asking this, the interviewer wants to see that you understand fundamental multithreading concepts.
-Explain the concept clearly as if you're speaking to someone who doesn't have experience in this field.
+Explain the concept clearly as if you are speaking to someone who does not have experience in this field.

 3. What are the benefits of multithreading?